-\triangle EDGE CONNECT is not intended to be used for providing, editing, or managing NC programs.
+⚠ EDGE CONNECT is not intended to be used for providing, editing, or managing NC programs.

 For the most common control types, a set of plug-ins is included in EDGE CONNECT by default.
-The annex contains a list of all FORCAM plug-ins that are currently available.
+The annex lists all FORCAM plug-ins that are currently available.